dcasella/persistent-phylogeny/README.md

 Exponential version of the algorithm.
 This option can be used to test every possible combination of safe sources.
-It is also mutually exclusive with `--interactive`.
+It is also mutually exclusive with `--interactive` and `--nthsource`.

 ___